leelagithubrepo/Getting-Cleaningdata-Week4/CodeBook.md

   Creates an independent tidy dataset based on mean and standard deviations

-  Saves the tidy dataset as tidy_data.txt and tidy_data.csv so that it can be easily imported and viewed
+  Saves the tidy dataset as tidydata.txt and tidydata.csv so that it can be easily imported and viewed